Try sofatutor for 30 Days

 Best wishes from the content team.

-From Adina Schulz, over 4 years ago
+From Adina Schulz, about 5 years ago

 2. The constant of proportionality is y=kx; therefore the relationship of the independent variable and dependent variable is always k=y/x, not the other way around.
 The content is cute but the error is substantial mathematically and very confusing for students who are just being introduced to linear equations.
 I could not use this material in my classroom.

-From Danna Rouse, over 4 years ago
+From Danna Rouse, about 5 years ago